vercel/next.js/errors/invalid-middleware-header.md

 #### Possible Ways to Fix It

 Rename your header so that it does not conflict with a system reserved header.
-For instance renane `x-middleware-my-header` to `x-my-header`.
+For instance rename `x-middleware-my-header` to `x-my-header`.